 Unlike most other religions, which have one god, in Hinduism, many gods are worshiped in different ways.
-However, Lord Brahma, Lord Vishnu, and Lord Shiva are worshipped as Hindu Trinity and mainly for various reasons.
+However, Lord Brahma, Lord Vishnu, and Lord Shiva are worshipped as Hindu Trinity for various reasons.

 Lord Brahma is the creator of the entire universe but the less popular trinity god in the modern-day world.
 He had five heads; however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
 He is quite peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.

 Lord Brahma Facts

 Statues, reliefs, and drawings depict Brahma in red, with a beard, four faces and bodies, and eight arms.
 He lives on the top of Mount Meru, located in the center of the world, and rides on a swan.

 Brahma spontaneously originated himself in the Golden Egg, which was born by the power of heat in the primordial waters.
 With the power of thought, Brahma split the Egg in two.
 From the upper half, he created the Heaven, and from the lower – the Earth and placed airspace between them.

 Then he, in the same way, by the power of thought, gave birth to six (and according to some scriptures, a larger number) sons, called the Lords of Creations (Prajapati).
 The gods, demons, divine sages, people, animals, birds, snakes, and monsters came from them.